Read Input Until There Is No More Lines

 Here is how the file descriptor table looks like after fustigate has redirected both streams:

-As you can see both stdout and stderr now point to file.
-So anything written to stdout and stderr gets written to file.
+As you can see both stdout and stderr now point to file

 In that location are several means to redirect both streams to the same destination.
 You can redirect each stream ane after some other: